ictsc/traefik-forward-auth/README.md

       - "traefik.http.routers.whoami.middlewares=traefik-forward-auth"
 ```

-#### Advanced:
+### Advanced

 Please see the examples directory for a more complete [docker-compose.yml](https://github.com/logica0419/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose.yml) or [kubernetes/simple-separate-pod](https://github.com/logica0419/traefik-forward-auth/blob/master/examples/traefik-v2/kubernetes/simple-separate-pod/).

 Also in the examples directory is [docker-compose-auth-host.yml](https://github.com/logica0419/traefik-forward-auth/blob/master/examples/traefik-v2/swarm/docker-compose-auth-host.yml) and [kubernetes/advanced-separate-pod](https://github.com/logica0419/traefik-forward-auth/blob/master/examples/traefik-v2/kubernetes/advanced-separate-pod/) which shows how to configure a central auth host, along with some other options.

-#### Provider Setup
+### Provider Setup

 Below are some general notes on provider setup, specific instructions and examples for a number of providers can be found on the [Provider Setup](https://github.com/logica0419/traefik-forward-auth/wiki/Provider-Setup) wiki page.

-##### Google
+#### Google

-Head to https://console.developers.google.com and make sure you've switched to the correct email account.
+Head to <https://console.developers.google.com> and make sure you've switched to the correct email account.

 Create a new project then search for and select "Credentials" in the search bar.
 Fill out the "OAuth Consent Screen" tab.

 Click "Create Credentials" > "OAuth client ID".
-Select "Web Application", fill in the name of your app, skip "Authorized JavaScript origins" and fill "Authorized redirect URIs" with all the domains you will allow authentication from, appended with the `url-path` (e.g. https://app.test.com/_oauth)
+Select "Web Application", fill in the name of your app, skip "Authorized JavaScript origins" and fill "Authorized redirect URIs" with all the domains you will allow authentication from, appended with the `url-path` (e.g. <https://app.test.com/_oauth>)

 You must set the `providers.google.client-id` and `providers.google.client-secret` config options.

-##### OpenID Connect
+#### OpenID Connect

 Any provider that supports OpenID Connect 1.0 can be configured via the OIDC config options below.